maxibide/open-meteo-cast/README.md

 ## Output

-The primary output is the unified ensemble forecast, saved in the `output/` directory in two formats:
+The primary output is the unified ensemble forecast, saved in the `output/` directory in three formats:

 *   `ensemble_{timestamp}.csv`: A detailed CSV file containing the full statistical ensemble forecast.
 *   `ensemble_forecast.html`: A user-friendly HTML table summarizing the key forecast variables.
+*   `ensemble_{timestamp}.png`: A plot of the forecast variables.

 The columns in the CSV are prefixed with the variable name (e.g., `temperature_2m_p10`, `precipitation_probability`, `cloud_cover_octa_3_prob`).
 This format provides a comprehensive view of the forecast, ready for analysis or visualization.